Marcell Ozuna Preview, Player Props: Braves vs. Cubs

 Marcell Ozuna At The Plate

-- He ranks 46th in batting average, 46th in on base percentage, and eighth in slugging among qualifying batters in MLB.
+- Among qualifying hitters in MLB play, he ranks 43rd in batting average, 45th in on-base percentage, and seventh in slugging.

-- Ozuna has reached base via a hit in 98 games this year (of 139 played), and had multiple hits in 32 of those games.
+- Ozuna will look to extend his four-game hitting streak.
+He's batting .238 with two homers during his last outings.

+- In 70.7% of his 140 games this season, Ozuna has picked up at least one hit.
+He's also had 33 multi-hit games.

-- He has hit a home run in 23.7% of his games this season, and 6.3% of his trips to the dish.
+- In 24.3% of his games this year, he has gone deep, and 6.4% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.